zmeyc/UITestUtils/README.md

 import UITestUtils
 ```

-Use any of the functions described below:
+The following functions will be available:

 ### waitForDuration